 using PeaZip, the point is in chosing the right balance between the two

-By default PeaZip prompts to zip / unzip in the same path of the
+By default PeaZip prompts to zip / unzip in the same

 input object, but in archiving and extraction interfaces the Output